 Success In Tidewater Bench Trial

-In January 2010 a case on behalf of Quality Shipyards, a Tidewater affiliate, was tried by New Orleans office partners Norman Sullivan and Stephanie Skinner, before U.S. District Judge Kurt Engelhardt of the Eastern District of Louisiana.
+In January 2010 a case on behalf of Quality Shipyards, a Tidewater affiliate, was tried by New Orleans office partner Norman Sullivan before U.S. District Judge Kurt Engelhardt of the Eastern District of Louisiana.
 The plaintiff, Quality Shipyards, filed a claim against the defendant for approximately $500,000 of unpaid work Quality had performed on a vessel belonging to the defendant.
 The vessel was subsequently seized and the company who owned it declared bankruptcy.
 The defendant, a customer of Quality Shipyards, then decided to dispute the value of the work performed.
 At the end of the trial, Judge Engelhardt ruled in favor of Quality, awarding virtually the entirety of its claim against the defendant and its affiliate companies.

 Warehouse Receipt Validated for Hayes/Dockside, Inc.

 In Sasol Wax Americas, Inc. etc. v.
 Hayes/Dockside, Inc, C.A.
 No. 06-4790 (E.D.
 La.
 May 14, 2008), Edward LeBreton, III and Stuart Ponder were successful in defending Hayes/Dockside, Inc. The plaintiff sought recovery for a quantity of wax damaged by Katrina’s floodwaters.
 Evidence was produced that the plaintiff had accepted a receipt that provided for notice of claim within 60 days of redelivery of the goods to the depositor or notice of damage and that suit must be filed within nine months.
 The plaintiff had done neither.